EBaum's World: Right This Minute

-eBaum's World has had a weekly segment on ABC-Disney's Right This Minute called "Real or Fake" since July 2012.
+eBaum's World had a weekly segment on ABC-Disney's Right This Minute called "Real or Fake" since July 2012.
 Each week longtime eBaum's World editor MacDreidel brings three video clips that are viewed, discussed and ultimately voted on by the show's hosts to determine if the video is a real viral video, or a staged fake.

 Television series attempt

 On January 24, 2006, USA Network made a deal with the Fox Television Studios to create a television program based on eBaum's World.
 Producers described it as a late-night companion special to air with WWE Raw, featuring clips from the Web site, as well as new and exclusive content including interviews with former and current eBaum's World subjects.
 The show was to feature former TechTV Host Martin Sargent of Unscrewed and professional wrestler Chris Jericho.
 The show was being executive produced by Simon Andreae through his production company, The Incubator, in association with Fox Television Studios.
 The cease and desist letters from this company were removed when this show was announced.